Jodosoft/Libraries/README.md

 ### Performance considerations

-The [numeric value types](#numeric-value-types) are [readonly structs](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/struct#readonly-struct) that wrap built-in value types, and use the [checked](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/checked) keyword when performing arithmetic.
+The [numeric value types](#numeric-value-types) are [readonly structs](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/struct#readonly-struct) that wrap built-in value types and use the [checked](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/checked) keyword when performing arithmetic.
 This means that they have higher CPU and memory usage compared to built-in numeric types.

-If developing a performance-sensitive application, consider using a profiler to assess the impact.
+If developing a performance-sensitive application, consider using a profiler to assess the impact on performance.
 As a rule of thumb the impact is likely to be acceptable in logical applications, but not in graphical or big-data applications.

 ## Jodo.Extensions.CheckedGeometry